catesval/army_ant_myrmecophiles/README.md

 **3.1.
 We run the QUACK script to remove contaminants.**
 This script can also use spike-in information to obtain absolut abundance of reads, but we don't have them in our analysis, so our only input is a file containing the names of the blank libraries.

+First, the script compares the maximum relative abundance of unique genotypes in libraries representing insect samples against the maximum relative abundance of these same genotypes in blank libraries.
+If the ratio of these values was below the specified threshold (here, set to 10), then the genotype was classified as a contaminant and removed.

+Second, the script classifies any genotype that reaches a relative abundance threshold (here: 0.001) as “symbiont”; we conclude that the remaining microbial signal, likely a combination of rare symbiotic microbes, uncommon contaminants, and sequencing artifacts, cannot be classified reliably, but include them as “others” in relative abundance and other comparisons.

+Finally, the script classifies libraries as “heavily contaminated” and removes them from the list if the proportion of reads classified as contaminants exceedes a third threshold (here: 0.8).

 >Usage: QUACK.py <count_table> <list_of_blanks> <list_of_spikeins> <otus.tax> <ThresholdA; recommended value 10> <ThresholdB; recommended value 0.001> <ThresholdC; recommended value 80>

 ```